 |

 Holding flickering candles high against the night, about 30,000 people in Hong Kong defied China's threat to democracy there.
-They all joined at June 4 night to honor the victims of the 1989 student's democracy movement at the Tiananmen Square for initially just calling government reforms for only Anti-Corruption , Freedom of Speech.
+They all joined at June 4 night to honor the victims of the 1989 student's democracy movement at the Tiananmen Square for initially merely calling government reforms for Anti-Corruption , Freedom of Speech.

 The student movement spread quickly and snowballed to other sectors.